Martí Perarnau: Journalism

+Book writing

 In April 2011 he published the book Path of Champions, in which he explains the history and function of the lower categories within FC Barcelona.
 His second book Herr Pep went on sale in September 2014 and reflects the work of Pep Guardiola, then the manager at Bayern Munich and former manager at Barcelona, during his first season as the manager of the German club.
 Perarnau followed the Catalan coach during the entirety of the season to be able to write the book.
 In November 2021 he published his latest book, The Tactical Evolution of Football 1863–1945; deciphering the genetic code of football from the hand of the false 9, in which he analyzes historical tactics of that period and the variant of the striker known as the "False Nine".